pablomarin/GPT-Azure-Search-Engine/README.md

 ![image](https://user-images.githubusercontent.com/113465005/226238596-cc76039e-67c2-46b6-b0bb-35d037ae66e1.png)

-# 3 or 5 days POC VBD powered by: Azure AI Search + Azure OpenAI + Bot Framework + Langchain + Azure SQL + CosmosDB + Bing Search API + Document Intelligence SDK
+# AI Multi-Agent Architecture 3 or 5 days POC: Build Intelligent Agents with Azure Services

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/MSUSAzureAccelerators/Azure-Cognitive-Search-Azure-OpenAI-Accelerator?quickstart=1)
 [![Open in VS Code Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Remote%20-%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/MSUSAzureAccelerators/Azure-Cognitive-Search-Azure-OpenAI-Accelerator)

-Your organization requires a Multi-Channel Smart Agent and a search engine capable of comprehending diverse types of data scattered across various locations.
-Additionally, the conversational Agent should be able to provide answers to inquiries, along with the source and an explanation of how and where the answer was obtained.
-In other words, you want **private and secured ChatGPT for your organization that can interpret, comprehend, and answer questions about your business data**.

-The goal of the POC is to show/prove the value of a Generative AI Agent built with Azure Services, with your own data in your own environment.
-The deliverables are:

-1. Backends API built with Bot Framework and FastAPI(LangServe) and exposed to multiple channels (Web Chat, MS Teams, SMS, Email, Slack, etc)
-2. Frontend web application with a Search and a Bot UI.

-The repo is made to teach you step-by-step on how to build a OpenAI-based RAG-based Multi-Agent architecture.
-Each Notebook builds on top of each other and ends in building the two applications.
+Welcome to the **AI Multi-Agent Architecture Workshop**, designed for organizations seeking to unlock the power of AI-driven intelligent agents.
+Over this 3-to-5-day interactive workshop, Microsoft architects will guide you step-by-step to build a private, secure AI system tailored to your business needs.

+This workshop will teach you how to develop a **multi-agent system** capable of comprehending diverse datasets across various locations.
+These intelligent agents can answer questions with detailed explanations and source references, providing your organization with a powerful, ChatGPT-like experience designed for enterprise use.

+## What You'll Build

+This hands-on workshop will walk you through creating a Proof of Concept (POC) for a **Generative AI Multi-Agent Architecture** using Azure Services.
+By the end of the workshop, you'll have built:

+1. **A Scalable Backend**
+   Developed with Bot Framework and FastAPI, the backend serves as the engine connecting AI logic to multiple communication channels, including:
+   - Web Chat
+   - Microsoft Teams
+   - SMS
+   - Email
+   - Slack, and more!

+2. **A User-Friendly Frontend**
+   Build a web application that combines:
+   - A **search engine** capable of querying your data intelligently.
+   - A **bot UI** for seamless conversational experiences.

+3. **A RAG-Based Multi-Agent Architecture**
+   Leverage Retrieval-Augmented Generation (RAG) to enable your agents to retrieve precise information and generate accurate responses.

+## Workshop Highlights

+- **Step-by-Step Guidance**: Each module builds upon the previous one, progressively introducing you to real-world AI architecture concepts.
+- **Custom Enterprise AI**: Create intelligent agents that understand your organization’s data while maintaining privacy and security.
+- **Multi-Channel Capabilities**: Deploy your agents across various platforms for broad accessibility.
+- **Practical Experience**: Learn by doing, with notebooks and code samples tailored for an enterprise setting.

+## Why Attend?

+By the end of the workshop, you'll have a working knowledge of how to design, build, and deploy AI agents in a multi-agentic architecture.
+This hands-on experience will help you understand the value of Azure-powered Generative AI in solving real-world business problems.

+---

+## For Microsoft Employees

-**For Microsoft FTEs:** This is a customer funded VBD, below the assets for the delivery.
+This is a **customer-funded Value-Based Delivery (VBD)**.
+Below, you'll find all the assets and resources needed for a successful workshop delivery.

 | **Item**                   | **Description**                                                                                                     | **Link**                                                                                                                                                |
 |----------------------------|---------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|